 He suffered a cervical spinal cord injury and was paralyzed from his chest down.

-This video documents his 3 years of recovery.
+This video documents his 3 years of learning how to walk again after spinal cord injury.

 Final Thoughts About Walking After Spinal Cord Injury